 Using Brand New Subway, created by Jason Wright, we designed what the CrossX could potentially look like.

 Such a system could potentially run over or along the Cross Bronx Expressway much like the Airtrain in Queens linking to JFK and would dramatically ease the burden of intraborough travel in The Bronx.
+I mean we all know that it’s a task that’s virtually impossible to do without major inconvenience and wasting of time as it is right now.

 Our Manhattan-centric subway routes are no longer efficient for a borough who’s population has rebounded from the exodus between 1970 and 1980 and in order to continue to progress into the the future, we need reliable public transportation.
+It shouldn’t have to be so hard to get from point A to B.

 The way we envision it, it would start at 181st Street in Manhattan and connect with the A train and the 1 line before entering The Bronx snaking its way more or less along the Cross Bronx Expressway.